Sally Lodge

-Sarah "Sally" Lodge (died 1735) was an English prostitute and brothel-keeper in London.
+Sarah Lodge (died 1735) was an English prostitute and brothel-keeper in London.
 She had a high-class clientele and knew Alexander Pope and John Gay but lost everything in a confidence trick and ended her life as a barmaid in a public house in Wapping.

 Early life

 According to a posthumously published and possibly unreliable account of her life titled A genuine epistle ... to the late famous Mother Lodge (1735), Sally Lodge was the daughter of a barber and a seamstress who died in debt and left her in the care of a vicar.
 The vicar placed her in domestic service but she was dismissed for petty theft.
 He then paid £7 for her to be apprenticed for five years to a dressmaker but she complained that the work was drudgery and she was treated like a slave, so at the age of 14 she ran away and eventually started her own brothel in the parish of St Martin-in-the-Fields near Strand in London.